Cervical stenosis, which can lead to the more serious cervical myelopathy, is a narrowing of the spinal canal in the neck.

-Loss of strength and sensation in the hands, frequently dropping things, or poor coordination and unsteady gait can all be signs of cervical myelopathy.
-Trouble using your hands and difficulty walking doesn’t need to permanently interfere with your function.
-Patients with these signs of cervical myelopathy can often be greatly improved with surgical treatment.
+Loss of strength and sensation in the hands, frequently dropping things, or poor coordination and unsteady gait all can be signs of cervical stenosis that has advanced to myelopathy.
+Trouble using your hands and difficulty walking don’t need to permanently interfere with your life.
+Symptoms in patients with these signs of cervical myelopathy often can be greatly improved with nonsurgical treatment and, if necessary, surgery.

-Our skilled physicians have the experience to identify the right treatment for a broad range of spinal conditions — including the most complicated problems and also more common, but serious problems, like cervical myelopathy that can affect both younger and older patients.
+Our skilled physicians have the experience to identify the right treatment for a broad range of spinal conditions — including the most complicated issues and also more common, serious issues like cervical myelopathy that can affect both younger and older patients.

 Our specialists know that surgery isn’t right for everyone.
 We’ll evaluate your case and give you a treatment plan customized for you.
 If simpler treatments don’t work, and relief will come only from an operation, you’ll want surgeons with the most experience and expertise.

-As the most comprehensive spine care team in the region, we routinely care for patients with potentially serious problems such as cervical myelopathy.
-In selecting the best treatment plan for cervical spinal stenosis timing may be important, because cervical myelopathy is much easier to prevent than it is to repair.
+As the most comprehensive spine care team in the region, our specialists routinely care for patients with potentially serious conditions such as cervical stenosis and cervical myelopathy.
+In selecting the best treatment plan for cervical stenosis, timing may be important.
+Cervical myelopathy is much easier to prevent than it is to repair.

 Depending on your case, our surgeons may perform a minimally invasive decompression to remove the overgrown ligament or bone spurs that cause your pain and difficulty with walking.

-In a minimally invasive procedure, we make smaller incisions through which we can relieve the cervical spinal stenosis.
+In a minimally invasive procedure, we make small incisions through which we can correct the cervical spinal stenosis.
 This eases pressure on the nerves and helps relieve pain.

 A smaller incision means you can get back on your feet faster and resume living your life.

-With spinal instability problems such as cervical spondylolisthesis or cervical kyphosis, your surgeon may need to restore spinal stability and alignment, in order to allow effective decompression of the nerves and spinal cord.
+With spinal instability issues such as cervical spondylolisthesis or cervical kyphosis, your surgeon may need to restore spinal stability and alignment in order to allow effective decompression of the nerves and spinal cord.
 Norton Leatherman Spine surgeons have the training and experience to perform these procedures safely and effectively.

 New advances such as robotic-assisted spinal surgery and computer-assisted navigation used at Norton Leatherman Spine allow for these more complicated procedures, with less recovery time and less postoperative pain.
-Decompression and fusion reduces pain and restores function by removing bone and ligament overgrowth compressing the nerves, while maintaining the spinal stability needed for full function.
+The decompression and fusion procedure can reduce pain and restore function by removing bone and ligament overgrowth compressing the nerves, while maintaining the spinal stability needed for full function.